Gunnar Norberg: Politics

-As vice-mayor, he persuaded the city council to buy the Flanders Mansion and adjoining 14.9 acre in 1972 from the Flanders heirs for $275,000 to prevent the Flanders Estate from development.
-In May 1979, 20th Century Fox purchased the Pebble Beach Corporation for over $71 million.
-Norberg expressed his concerns about the purchase as he believed that 20th Century-Fox had a significant surplus of funds due to the success of "Star Wars."
-The City Council, in response, passed a resolution opposing the acquisition.
+As vice-mayor, he persuaded the city council to buy the Flanders Mansion and adjoining 14.9 acre in 1972 from the Flanders heirs for $275,000, intending to prevent the Flanders Estate from development.
+In May 1979, the 20th Century Fox film company purchased the Pebble Beach Corporation of the neighboring town for more than $71 million.
+Norberg expressed concerns about the acquisition, believing that 20th Century Fox would utilize surplus revenue from the success of the movie Star Wars to advance commercialization throughout the Monterey Peninsula region, to the detriment of Carmel-by-the-Sea.
+The New York Times'coverage of the issue quoted Norberg as saying, "if a big corporation can come in here and unload the money it makes elsewhere and ruin the quality of life for the people who live here, then the big conglomerates can do it anywhere."
+The city council, in response, passed a resolution opposing the acquisition.

-Upon Clint Eastwood's decision not to seek re-election as the mayor of Carmel from 1986 to 1988, Norberg and former mayor Charlotte Townsend expressed their hopes for a return to a simpler, more ordinary way of life, with diminished commercialization in the city.
+Upon Clint Eastwood's decision not to seek re-election as the mayor of Carmel in 1988, Norberg and former mayor Charlotte Townsend expressed their hopes for a return to a simpler, more ordinary way of life, with diminished commercialization in the city.
 Norberg emphasized his belief that Carmel had experienced a surge in commercialization during the previous two years, asserting that the essence of "Carmel wasn't made by spending money.
 It was made by spending the time and effort of dedicated people."
-The preamble to the city charter of Carmel underscores its primary focus on being a residential, with business interests taking a secondary position in importance.

-Acting
+Acting and activism

 Norberg and his wife both acted in plays at Edward Kuster's Golden Bough Playhouse.
 In 1971, Norberg and president of the Forest Theater Guild, photographer Cole Weston, played a role in a campaign to preserve the Forest Theater, an outdoor venue.
-Recognizing the theater's cultural significance and historical value, they rallied the community, igniting a collective effort to ensure its survival for future generations.
+Arguing that the theater held great cultural significance and historical value, they rallied the community behind an effort to secure its survival.

 In 1972, to raise funds for the Theater's preservation, Norberg and Weston produced a full production of William Shakespeare's Twelfth Night.
-The success of this production showed the city that there was still public interest and support for the Forest Theater.
+The production was seen as successful and leveraged by Norberg to demonstrate that there was public interest and support for the Forest Theater among city residents.
 The city council commissioned a study to evaluate the efficacy of the theater.
-The public was invited to comment and, after several months of often heated discussions, several recommendations were made: The city council decided to continue city operation of the facility, and the outdoor theater would be leased to the Forest Theater Guild on a two-year trial basis.
-The trial was a success, and the lease with the Forest Theater Guild was renewed.
+After several months of public comment and city council discussions, it was decided that the city council would continue to operate the facility and the outdoor theater would be leased to the Forest Theater Guild for a two-year trial.
+The trial was considered a success, prompting the Guild's lease to be renewed.